Jacob Stallings Player Props: Marlins vs. Pirates

 Jacob Stallings At The Plate

-- In 16 of 36 games this season, Stallings has had at least one hit, including one game with multiple hits.
+- Stallings has had a base hit in 16 of 36 games this year, and multiple hits once.

-- He has not gone deep in his 36 games this season.
+- In 36 games played this year, he has not gone deep.

 - Stallings has driven in a run in six games this season (16.7%), including one multiple-RBI game.